jramosg/jon-nested-menu/README.md

 ## Parameters

-- :button-props: Map of properties for the button that triggers the menu.
+- button-props: Map of properties for the button that triggers the menu.
-  - :label: (String) The label displayed on the button.
+  - label: (String) The label displayed on the button.
   - other [button props](https://v5.mui.com/material-ui/api/button/)

-- :items: Vector of menu item maps.
+- items: Vector of menu item maps.
-  - :label: (String) Display label for the menu item.
+  - label: (String) Display label for the menu item.
-  - :callback: (Function) Function executed on click.
+  - callback: (Function) Function executed on click.
-  - :items: (Optional) Nested vector of submenu items, which can contain the same structure.
+  - items: (Optional) Nested vector of submenu items, which can contain the same structure.

 ## css Styles